 Who We are Helping

-The unfailingly polite and friendly Vezo people of the Bay of Ranobe arrived here some 2000 years ago along Indian Ocean trade routes from Southeast Asia and have kept their language and culture, which is steeped in taboo and magic.
+The Vezo are the semi-nomadic coastal communities of Southern Madagascar and inhabit most of the littoral area of Madagascasr’s West coast from Toliara to Mahajunga.
+They arrived in the region approximately 2000 years ago along Indian Ocean trade routes from Southeast Asia.
+They have retained their own language dialect and culture, which is steeped in taboo and magic.

-They are some of the poorest communities in Madagascar, with over 80 % of the population in the Toliara region living in desperate poverty.
+The Vezo are some of the poorest communities in Madagascar, with over 80% of the population in the Toliara region living in desperate poverty.
 High poverty rates may be largely attributed to the arid climate, resulting in nutrient poor soils and limited access to fresh water.
 As agricultural practices have limited success, the vast majority of the population seek existence from the sea.
 The Vezo are specialist marine foragers who are heavily dependent on marine resources for subsistence and for 85% of their economic income.
-The Vezo target organisms from the barrier reef, the lagoon and its patch reef system, and mangroves.
-These include reef fishes, mangrove associated fish, sharks, rays, sawfish, dolphins, dugongs, turtles, shrimp, lobster, mangrove crabs, octopus, squid, cuttlefish, gastropods, sea cucumbers, urchins, seaweed, and seabird eggs.
+In the Bay of Ranobe, the Vezo target organisms from the barrier reef, the lagoon and its patch reef system, and mangroves.
+These include reef fishes, mangrove associated fish, sharks, rays, sawfish, dolphins, turtles, shrimp, lobster, mangrove crabs, octopus, squid, cuttlefish, gastropods, sea cucumbers, urchins, seaweed, and seabird eggs.

-The principle traditional fishing practice is done on-foot or from small dugout canoes called ‘lakanas’ in Malagasy, or ‘pirogues’ in French.
+The principle traditional fishing practice is performed on-foot or from small dugout canoes called ‘lakanas’ in Malagasy, or ‘pirogues’ in French.
 The style of lakanas differ in sail configuration and the number of outriggers, with regional preferences.
 On the west coast, fishermen use a single outrigger and a sail (lakana fiara), whereas fishermen on the east coast use a narrower canoe, with two outriggers, and no sail.
 The presence of a sail allows fishermen to travel greater distances, often no further than 10km from shore.
-A 1995 census discovered the presence of 22,000 lakanas on the shores of Madagascar, with 75% of them on the west coast, and 50% of these found within the Toliara region.

-In addition to Lakanas, the Vezo use a range of traditional fishing gears:
+In addition to Lakanas, the Vezo use a range of other traditional fishing gears:

 • hook and line